slevithan/regex-utilities/README.md

 ## Functions

-For all of the following functions, argument `expression` is the target string, and `needle` is the pattern to search for.
+For all of the following functions, argument `expression` is the target string, and `needle` is the regex pattern to search for.

-- Argument `expression` is assumed to be a flag-`v`-mode regex pattern string (in other words, nested character classes are allowed when determining the context for a match).
+- Argument `expression` (the string being searched through) is assumed to be a flag-`v`-mode regex pattern string.
+In other words, nested character classes within it are supported when determining the context for a match.
-- Argument `needle` is a regex pattern as a string, and is applied with flags `su`.
+- Argument `needle` (the regex pattern being searched for) is provided as a string, and is applied with flags `su`.
-- If argument `context` is not provided, matches are allowed in all contexts (in other words, inside and outside of character classes).
+- If argument `context` is not provided, matches are allowed in all contexts.
+In other words, inside and outside of character classes.

 ### `execUnescaped`

-Arguments: `expression, needle, [pos = 0], [context]`
+*Arguments: `expression, needle, [pos = 0], [context]`*

 Returns a match object for the first unescaped instance of a regex pattern in the given context, or `null`.

 ### `hasUnescaped`

-Arguments: `expression, needle, [context]`
+*Arguments: `expression, needle, [context]`*

 Checks whether an unescaped instance of a regex pattern appears in the given context.

 ### `forEachUnescaped`

-Arguments: `expression, needle, callback, [context]`
+*Arguments: `expression, needle, callback, [context]`*

 Runs a callback for each unescaped instance of a regex pattern in the given context.

 ### `replaceUnescaped`

-Arguments: `expression, needle, replacement, [context]`
+*Arguments: `expression, needle, replacement, [context]`*

 Replaces all unescaped instances of a regex pattern in the given context, using a replacement string or callback.